 Attached is my resume.
 I look forward to hearing from you.

-Do you think I am really going to respond back to Jennifer?
+Do you think I am really going to respond to Jennifer?
 No way.
-If she couldn’t spend 1 minute trying to personalize her resume for me, how can I trust her to deal with my customers.
+If she couldn’t spend one minute to personalize her resume for me, how can I trust her to deal with my customers?
 Show some enthusiasm, talk a bit about yourself and why you would be a good candidate for the job.
 A simple cover letter can go a long way.

-You have to sell yourself, but don’t go over board.
+You have to sell yourself, but don’t go overboard.
 If you’ve been blessed with good looks, don’t include sexy pictures of yourself.
 And yes, this has happened to me numerous times.
 It’s simply degrading!
-I am not going to hire someone based on their looks, I am looking to hire people that can make me more money.
+I am not going to hire someone based on her (or his, for that matter) looks.
+I am looking to hire people that can make me more money.

 Do your homework

 If you know that I am looking for a developer, make sure you do a bit of research on my company and the requirements for my job opening.
-Your resume should be tailored to my opening and not all of your skill sets.
+Your resume should be tailored to my opening instead of being a display of your entire skill set.

-Last week I got hit by someone who said they were an excellent developer and they wanted to work for KISSmetrics.
+Last week, I got hit by someone who said they were an excellent developer and wanted to work for KISSmetrics.
 I told them to email firstname.lastname@example.org with their resume because we are always looking for talented developers to join our team.

-But once the KISSmetrics team looked at the resume, we noticed that it was tailored more around how that person was a great marketer instead of a great developer.
+But once the KISSmetrics team looked at the resume, we noticed that it was tailored more around that person’s marketing background instead of his/her developer skills.

-So when you apply for jobs, make sure that you pitch yourself for the job opening and not stuff that the company is looking for.
+So, when you apply for jobs, make sure that you pitch yourself for the job opening specifically.
 Typically, no one is looking for a jack-of-all-trades because we know it doesn’t exist.

 Be on time

-If you did everything else right and you get an in person interview, make sure you are on time.
+If you did everything else right and you get an in-person interview, make sure you are on time.
 You would be surprised at the number of people who blew me off once they had already agreed to the time.
-They were either late or they just didn’t show up.
+They were either late or just didn’t show up.

-If you happen to have an emergency and can’t make it, call and email the employer letting them know that you can’t make it and why.
+If you happen to have an emergency and can’t make it, call and email the employer letting him or her know that you can’t make it and why.
 The chances of you not getting the job will probably increase, but at least you won’t look like a big flake.

-The biggest mistake you can make is to lie during an interview.
-You should assume that your future boss isn’t dumb because he or she must have done something right to get to that position.
-So if you lie, they will catch you.
+The biggest mistake you can make is lie during an interview.
+You should assume that your future boss isn’t dumb.
+After all, he or she must have done something right to get to that position.
+So, if you lie, chances are you will be caught.

-Tell the truth, even if it can hurt you.
-It’s human nature to try and make yourself look the best you can, so when someone asks if you can do something, be honest.
-Worse case, just say you can’t, but you are willing to learn.
+Tell the truth even if it can hurt you.
+It’s our nature to try to make ourselves look the best we can.
+So, when someone asks if you can do something and you can’t, be honest, but do say you are willing to learn.

-I have had a good amount of candidates that are perfect for my job openings.
-They went through all of the steps correctly, but they forgot to do one really important thing… follow up.
+I have had a good number of candidates that were perfect for my job openings.
+They went through all the steps correctly, but they forgot to do one really important thing - follow up.

 If I tell you that you are hired, then make sure you get back to me.
-You’ll be amazed at how many people just left the face of the earth after I agreed to hire them.
-When I finally figure out why, it wasn’t because they didn’t like my company or found a better position, it’s because their personal life distracted them.
+You’ll be amazed at how many people just disappeared off the face of the earth after I agreed to hire them.
+When I finally figured out why, it wasn’t because they didn’t like my company or found a better position, it’s because their personal life distracted them.

 Get your priorities straight.
-If you can’t, the least you can do is to let the employer know that you can’t work for them, instead of leaving them hanging.
+If you can’t, the least you can do is to let the employer know that you can’t work for him/her, instead of leaving the employer hanging.
 It’s just common courtesy.

-If you think you are a hungry, scrappy, and smart here is the best way you can get a job:
+If you think you are hungry, scrappy, and smart, here is the best way you can get a job:

 - Don’t wait for an opening – the biggest mistake you can make is to only apply to companies that have job openings.
-If you really feel you can help a company grow and you see how they are making mistakes, hit them up and tell them all the things they need to fix.
+If you really feel you can help a company grow and you see that the company is making mistakes, hit these people up and tell them all the things they need to fix.
 You will be surprised at how many companies will hire you when you do that.
 You will probably even get paid more.

 - Don’t be shy – what’s best for the company is typically what’s best for you.
-Don’t beat around the bush when you are in an interview, you’re more likely to get a job if you are upfront and you just tell things how they are.
-Don’t make that mistake by telling me what I want to hear instead of what’s best for my business.
+Don’t beat around the bush when you are in an interview.
+You’re more likely to get a job if you are upfront and tell things how they are.
+Don’t make the mistake of telling me what I want to hear.
+Instead, tell me what’s best for my business.